-We appeal to our "Republican" friends who know, that instead of eulogizing the assassin Booth, we denounced the crime he committed and condemned any thing that might be said in its favor, to say whether it is not an outrage to attempt to blacken saying the very opposite of what we did say?
-We are proud to say that we have many personal friends among the "Republicans" who cannot fail to see the foul attempt to injure us in this unfair and contemptible manner.
+We appeal to our "Republican" friends who know, that instead of eulogizing the assassin Booth, we denounced the crime he committed and condemned any thing that might be said in its favor, to say whether it is not an outrage to attempt to blacken our good name by representing us as saying the very opposite of what we "Republicans" who cannot fail to see the foul attempt to injure us in this unfair and contemptible manner.
 We ask for justice at their hands-will they accord it?

-THE GREAT ISSUE AT THE COMING ELECTION IS THE QUESforemost.
+THE GREAT ISSUE AT THE Union, unless they come in black end | COMING ELECTION IS THE QUESforemost.
 We object to that!
-We want TION OF NEGRO SUFFRAGE .-Thad, Stevens (see Bedford Inquirer).
+We want TION OF NEGRO SUFFRAGE .-Thad.
+Stevens (see Bedford Inquirer).